 Yet, the United States consistently has one of the lowest voter turnout rates in the developed world.
-For example, only about 56 percent of U.S. citizens who were eligible to vote in the 2016 election actually cast ballots.
-That means, out of 32 developed countries, the U.S. ranked just 26th for voter turnout.6 And voter turnout is usually even lower for midterm elections.
+For example, based on the 2016 election numbers, out of 32 developed countries, the U.S. ranks just 26th for voter turnout.1 And voter turnout is usually even lower for midterm elections.

 That doesn't bode well for the future of our democracy.
 When citizens don't vote, it makes it easier for leaders with authoritarian tendencies to gain power.
 After all, lack of participation in the voting process demonstrates cynicism, ignorance, or disinterest—things that aspiring tyrants can exploit for their purposes.
 Americans who don't participate in our democracy are easier to control and manipulate.

 Over time, low voter turnout erodes our democracy, leaving us with a government that doesn't represent us.
 We really are in danger of losing the rights and freedoms we take for granted.
 That's why you always must vote, regardless of the election date.
 Voting is a minor inconvenience compared to the full-on oppression of tyranny.

 11. You're Lucky You Even Have the Right to Vote